-- Ensure that SELinux is disabled because it can interfere with ElectricAccelerator.
-To disable SELinux, modify /etc/selinux/config by changing SELINUX=enforcing to SELINUX=disabled. - ElectricAccelerator does not support extended attributes (xattr).
-Attempting to query or set extended attributes for a file returns an ENOTSUPP ("Operation not supported") error. - For all supported Linux platforms, both 32-bit and 64-bit are supported. - For 32-bit, only x86 is supported.
+Platform Notes SLES 10 SP4 (kernel 2.6.16) (32 and 64-bit) SELinux must be disabled.
+To disable SELinux, modify /etc/selinux/config by changing SELINUX=enforcing to SELINUX=disabled.
+Extended attributes (xattr) are not supported.
+Attempting to query or set extended attributes for a file returns an ENOTSUPP ("Operation not supported") error.
+For 32-bit, only x86 is supported.
 For 64-bit, only x86-64 is supported.
-IA-64 (Itanium) is not supported. - Support for RHEL 4.x ended as of ElectricAccelerator v6.2.
+IA-64 (Itanium) is not supported.